 Home > News and Events > Gallery

-SEC 2 CAMP CULTURESince 2018, Camp Culture evolved to enhance students' understanding and appreciation of "culture" in Singapore.
-This 3-day non- residential learning experience is designed to help students appreciate the multiculturalism of Singapore and deepen understanding of Singapore's approach to overcoming its challenges through gleaning first hand information on the Singapore identity and the heritage of her diverse communities.
+JAn 2020 SEC 2 CAMP CULTURESince 2018, Camp Culture evolved to enhance students' understanding and appreciation of "culture" in Singapore.
+This 3-day non- residential learning experience, from 7-9 Jan, is designed to help students appreciate the multiculturalism of Singapore and deepen understanding of Singapore's approach to overcoming its challenges through gleaning first hand information on the Singapore identity and the heritage of her diverse communities.

 Students visited the Kranji War Memorial, Red Hill Heritage, Gurdwara Sahib Sikh Temple and Nagore Dargah Indian Muslim Heritage Centre.
 Students then returned to school to have facilitated discussion to promote perspective taking and student agency.

-SEC 4 NORMAL COURSE ELECTIVE MODULE SHOWCASEOur Normal Course students went through three full days of Elective modules, covering areas such as Baking and Barista, Sports and Wellness, DJ and Sound Engineering, Aerospace Engineering and Drones Piloting and Airline Services.
+Jan 2020 secondary 4 normal course elective modulesOur Normal Course students went through three full days of Elective modules, covering areas such as Baking and Barista, Sports and Wellness, DJ and Sound Engineering, Aerospace Engineering and Drones Piloting and Airline Services.
 The students gained a lot of insight into the industries behind these skills, and picked up useful skills for future studies.
 The students excitedly showcased what they had learned on 10 Jan to their teachers and peers by sharing pastries and desserts, and letting their teachers and students have a first class in-flight service.

 A warm welcome to our newest members to the Temasek Family.